-Biopsies of polyps inside the body are done during procedures (for example, EGD or colonoscopy).
-Usually you will not feel anything during or after the biopsy.
+Biopsies of polyps inside the body are done during procedures such as EGD or colonoscopy.
+Usually, you will not feel anything during or after the biopsy.

 Why the Test is Performed

 The test is done to determine if the growth is cancerous (malignant).
-The procedure may also be done to relieve symptoms, such as with nasal polyps.
+The procedure may also be done to relieve symptoms, such as with the removal of nasal polyps.

-Examination of the biopsy shows the polyp to be benign (not cancer).
+Examination of the biopsy sample shows the polyp to be benign (not cancerous).